rcc-uchicago/user-guide/docs/midway23/software/apps_and_envs/stata.md

 ## Getting Started

-If you need to use the Stata GUI, connect to Midway with [Connecting with ThinLinc](../../../connecting/index.md#thinlinc).
+If you need to use the Stata GUI, connect to Midway with ThinLinc.

 Obtain an interactive session on a compute node.
 This is necessary so that your computation doesn’t interrupt other users on the login node.
 Now, load Stata: